azizulmaqsud/Golang_Learn-Easy/Interview_Questions.md

 30. What is the difference between a mutex and a RWMutex in Go?
 A mutex is used to provide exclusive access to a shared resource, allowing only one Goroutine at a time.
 An RWMutex (Read-Write Mutex) allows multiple Goroutines to read the resource at the same time but ensures exclusive access for writing.
 31. Why is multi-threading so popular in golang ?
 Most of the programming languages create `kernel-level` threads, which incurs a large amount of overhead and may lead to expensive context switches.
 Whereas in Go the threads are `user-level`.
 The Go runtime, which is built in Go and offers a lightweight scheduler that can effectively handle dozens or even millions of Go routines.

-Also the fact that Go routines share an address space and heap makes the routines light weight because there is no need to duplicate data between threads or processes in order for them to communicate and share information.
+Also, Go routines share an address space and heap makes the routines light weight because there is no need to duplicate data between threads or processes in order for them to communicate and share information.

-Because of the above reasons, writing concurrent code in Go is simple and doesn't need thinking about problems like deadlocks, race situations, or memory synchronization.
+For this reasons, writing concurrent code in Go is simple and doesn't need thinking about problems like deadlocks, race situations, or memory synchronization.
 32. Can you eloborate the difference between user-level and kernal-level threads ?
 User-level threads and kernel-level threads are two different approaches to implementing threads in an operating system.
 Here is a detailed difference between the two: